William Ruckelshaus, a principled man for all seasons

 William Doyle Ruckelshaus, who passed away Nov.
 27, was a national treasure from Indiana who chose King County as his home shortly after he was forced out of office in 1973 by President Richard Nixon.
 His service to our country and the state of Washington, well known to many of us and chronicled in recent obituaries published in newspapers around the world, continued long after he left government.
 He was the director of the FBI, U.S. Deputy Attorney General, Environmental Protection Agency Administrator — twice, and led a campaign to save salmon here in the Pacific Northwest.

 But only a few of us know of a 2009 speech he gave here in Seattle to the National Association of Former U.S. Attorneys.
 I was the association’s president that year and asked Ruckelshaus to be the speaker on the last night of our annual conference.
-Former U.S. Attorneys from all over the country who served under Republican and Democrat presidents as far back as President Kennedy attended.
+Former U.S. Attorneys from all over the country who served under Republican and Democratic presidents as far back as President Kennedy attended.

 Weeks before his presentation, I reminded Ruckelshaus that his audience would include virtually all of the eight U.S. Attorneys who were fired in 2007, including my brother, John (U.S. Attorney for the Western District of Washington, 2001-2007).
 None of us really know why they were terminated but subsequent assertions that they were derelict in their official duties were patently false.
 Some suspected that John was targeted because he did not adequately investigate alleged election irregularities in the 2004 Washington gubernatorial election (it was, in fact, thoroughly reviewed).
 Others thought that the U.S. Attorney in New Mexico was fired because he refused demands by a U.S. Senator to accelerate criminal indictments to aid one of his political allies.
 In any event, many of us thought that President George W. Bush was ill-served when these fine public servants were terminated.